phpvms/docs/docs/developers/environment.md

 :::note

-This is just how I work on phpVMS, to quickly reset the database and test/develop items locally, without having to transfer files anywhere.
+This is just how I work on phpvms, to quickly reset the database and test/develop items locally, without having to transfer files anywhere.
 I mainly use the Docker Compose setup